HordeXL/Legends-of-Azeroth-Pandaria-5.4.8/contrib/playerbot_auto_queue_548/README.md

 and linked successfully.
 The resulting `worldserver.exe` is `61,669,888` bytes, dated `2026-08-11 16:14:55`, with SHA-256
 `6F164257B72630C985CA7427D25A1FC00B0F479952E656AC90530117445DD774`.
 Codex did not start WorldServer.
-One completed Arena runtime retest remains required.
+The completed automatic 2v2 runtime retest passed:
+Patrie, Gerna, and Colora each restored all five original items on the first attempt, every restore reported `remaining=0`, and no `Item::RemoveFromUpdate - owner not found` line occurred.
+Final checks found zero recovery rows, staged online bots, groups, group members, and crash files.
+Patch `0026` is therefore runtime verified.

 Do not enable LFG and battleground functional testing simultaneously until each has passed separately. `MaxBotsPerCycle` is shared by both systems.